Who can use this feature?

 Routine user data sync

-From this card, you can address automation task issues that need attention by either acknowledging them by marking them as read, as they must be reviewed by Cerby, accessing the corresponding view, or opening the article with documentation about the task.
+From this card, you can address automation task issues that need attention.
 Refer to the article Address the automation task issues displayed in the Security Hub to learn more about automation task issues and how to acknowledge them.

 Figure 2 shows the composition of the Address the issues blocking automation card.